nymtech/docs/content/run-nym-nodes/gateways.md

 Example:

-`./target/release/nym-gateway init --clients-host 127.0.0.1 --mix-host 127.0.0.1 --id supergateway` starts up a gateway node with default options, running on `127.0.0.1`.
-Note that normally you will want to use an internet-addressable host.
+`./target/release/nym-gateway init --clients-host 82.32.45.6 --mix-host 82.32.45.6 --id supergateway` starts up a gateway node with default options, running on `82.32.45.6`.
+Note that you need to use an internet-addressable host ip.
+Gateways **must** also be capable of addressing IPv6.

 #### Running a gateway